 |

 Aomori (map) This northernmost branch meetinghouse is about 20-minutes walk from the eki.
 This building was completed in 1984.
 Aomori is an important port city because of its proximity to Hakodate, the southern port city of Hokkaido.
 The Seikan Tunnel now joins Aomori and Hakodate with a rail line, replacing the renraku sen ferries that once linked those cities.
 The tunnel, which opened in 1988, is the world's longest railway tunnel at 53.85 kilometers.
-Construction on the Touhoku Shinkansen extension from Hachinohe to Shin-Aomori is expected to be complete in 2010, and past Aomori through the tunnel to Hakodate by about 2016.
+Construction on the Touhoku Shinkansen extension from Hachinohe to Shin-Aomori was completed in 2010, and is expected to be completed past Aomori through the tunnel to Hakodate by about 2016.

 |